thewca/wca-regulations/wca-regulations_2012.md

     - 9e1) The decision to add or remove an event is made by the WCA Board, based on feedback from the WCA delegates and the community.
     - 9e4) Events other than those specified in article 9b may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition.
 - 9f) The results of a round are measured as follows:
     - 9f1) All timed results under 10 minutes and corresponding averages/means are measured in hundredths of a second, with averages/means rounded down to the nearest hundredth of a second (x.009 becomes x.00, x.010 becomes x.01).
-[NOTE: choose either the term "average" or the term "mean" and use it consistently throughout the document.
+[NOTE BY SARAH: choose either the term "average" or the term "mean" and use it consistently throughout the document.
 No need to have both.
 I'll stop commenting on this henceforth -- just pick one and use it throughout.]
 [NOTE BY LUCAS: Averages and means do have a distinction, but this certainly doesn't make sense here on someone's first read-through.
 Improve?]
     - 9f2) All timed results over 10 minutes and corresponding averages/means are measured in seconds, with averages/means rounded to the nearest second (x.4 becomes x, x.5 becomes x+1).
     - 9f4) The result of a solve shall be recorded as DNF (Did Not Finish) if the solve is disqualified or unfinished.
     - 9f5) The result of a solve shall be recorded as DNS (Did Not Start) if a competitor skips an attempt during a round.
     - 9f6) For 'Best of x' rounds, competitors are each allotted x (at most 3) attempts.
-[NOTE: The meaning is vague.
+[NOTE BY SARAH: The meaning is vague.
 Do you mean that x is less than or equal to 3?
 In that case, write "competitors are allotted x attempts. x may/shall/must not exceed 3."]
 The best result of x attempts shall count for the competitor's ranking in the round.
 The organization team may enforce a cumulative time limit for the event, e.g. 30 minutes for 'Best of 2'.
     - 9f7) For 'Best of x' rounds, a DNF or DNS is the worst possible result.
 If all results are DNF and/or DNS, the best result of the competitor is recorded as DNF.
-[NOTE: Is the second sentence really necessary?]
-[NOTEL: For thoroughness, yes.
+[NOTE BY SARAH: Is the second sentence really necessary?]
+[NOTE BY LUCAS: For thoroughness, yes.
 Guideline?]
     - 9f8) For 'Average of 5' rounds, competitors are allotted 5 attempts.
 Of these 5 attempts, the best and worst attempts shall be removed, and the mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
     - 9f9) For 'Average of 5' rounds, one DNF or DNS is permitted to count as the competitor's worst result of said round.
 If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.
     - 9f10) For 'Mean of 3' rounds competitors are allotted 3 attempts.
 The mean of the 3 attempts shall count for the competitor's ranking in the round.
     - 9f11) For 'Mean of 3' rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
     - 9f12) For 'Best of x' rounds rankings are assessed based on the best result per competitor, where "best" is defined as the shortest recorded time.
-[NOTEL: This needs to be generalized for FMC, and maybe events like multi BLD]
+[NOTE BY LUCAS: This needs to be generalized for FMC, and maybe events like multi BLD]
     - 9f13) For 'Mean of x' and 'Average of x' rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is defined as the shortest recorded time.
-[NOTEL: Redo this.]
+[NOTE BY LUCAS: Redo this.]
     - 9f14) For 'Mean of' and 'Average of' rounds where two or more competitors achieve identical average/mean results, said competitors' rankings are assessed based on the best result per competitor, where "best" is defined as the shortest recorded time.
     - 9f15) Competitors who achieve the same result in a round receive identical rankings for the round.
-    - 9f16) For the [Rubik's Cube: Multiple Blindfolded NOTE: it took me a while to figure out what this meant.
+    - 9f16) For the [Rubik's Cube: Multiple Blindfolded NOTE BY SARAH: it took me a while to figure out what this meant.
 In the final document, please bold or italicise the names of the events to minimize confusion.] event, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is superior.
 If the difference is less than 0, the result shall be disqualified.
-[NOTE: as a rule of thumb, use "shall be" if the sentence uses a conditional clause (i.e. "if"); otherwise, use "is/are."]
+[NOTE BY SARAH: as a rule of thumb, use "shall be" if the sentence uses a conditional clause (i.e. "if"); otherwise, use "is/are."]
 If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is superior.
 If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles said competitors fail to solve, where fewer unsolved puzzles are superior.
-[NOTE: perhaps this paragraph ought to be split into multiple clauses.
+[NOTE BY SARAH: perhaps this paragraph ought to be split into multiple clauses.
 It's a bit dense, especially for the layperson.]
 - 9g) A Combined Round consists of two phases of solves, where competitors advance to the second phase only if they meet a designated cutoff during the first phase.
-[NOTE: this definition needs serious reworking.
+[NOTE BY SARAH: this definition needs serious reworking.
 I still don't think I could define it if you asked me.]
     - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided on position (best x competitors) or on result (all competitors with a best result under x).
-[NOTE: I have no idea what this means.
+[NOTE BY SARAH: I have no idea what this means.
 Doesn't this directly contradict the clause above it?]
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
-[NOTE: this (9i and its sub-clauses) seems extremely out of place.
+[NOTE BY SARAH: this (9i and its sub-clauses) seems extremely out of place.
 Isn't there some other article in this document that discusses the website?]
     - 9i1) The WCA shall recognize the following types of regional records: national records, continental records, and world records.
     - 9i2) Results of official WCA competitions are dated to the calendar date of the competition.
 Should a competition span multiple days, the results of each round are dated to the last scheduled calendar date of the round.
     - 9i3) If the regulations for an event are changed, existing regional records stand until they are broken under the new regulations.
 - 9j) Each event must be held only once per competition.
-[NOTEL: At most once?]
+[NOTE BY LUCAS: At most once?]
 - 9k) All competitors may [NOT: are eligbile to?] participate in all events of a competition.
 - 9l) Each round must be finished before any following round of the same event starts.
 - 9m) Events must have at most four rounds.